kpaede/Excerpt-Outline-Mindmap-Editor/README.md

 1. Create a Markdown file: empty with an outline structure.
 2. Open the file as a mindmap:
-   - Click the three-dot menu in the top-right corner of the editor and select **“Open as mindmap”**,
+   - Click the three-dot menu in the top-right corner of the editor and select **"Open as mindmap"**,
-   - or right-click the file in the file explorer and choose **“Open as mindmap”**.
+   - or right-click the file in the file explorer and choose **"Open as mindmap"**.
 3. Use drag and drop to build or restructure your outline visually:
    - Drag a node onto another to make it a child
    - Beware: All children move with their parent
 4. Use the "↓" button (visible on hover) to add child nodes directly
 5. Use the "→" button (visible on hover) to add sibling nodes directly
-5. Use the "x" button (also on hover) to delete a node, with the option to keep or remove children
+6. Use the "x" button (also on hover) to delete a node, with the option to keep or remove children
+7. **Use the undo/redo buttons** in the toolbar to reverse or replay actions

 All changes are written to the file as a clean Markdown outline — no custom syntax or hidden metadata.
 You can open lineage files with this plugin and vice versa.
+Undo/redo history is preserved between sessions using frontmatter storage.

 ---